 Handlebar Tape: Textile

-Condition: The frame has been refubrished and restored about 10 years ago by professional mechanic with original ‘celeste’ paint.
+Condition: The frame has been refubrished and restored about 10 years ago by professional guy with original ‘celeste’ paint.
 The bicycle participate at L’Eroica event without issues.
 All parts are working fine.
 Vintage black steel bike-stand is included.

 Era: mid 1930s